Putting human values at the core of Artificial Intelligence (AI) systems that become increasingly autonomous

 It is more urgent than ever before to pay attention to the ethics of artificial intelligence.
 Developments in autonomy and learning are rapidly enabling AI systems to decide and act without direct human control.
 Algorithm development has so far been led by the goal of improving performance, leading to opaque black boxes.
 But greater machine autonomy must come with greater responsibility and the capacity to explain decisions.
 Trust in AI must be based on transparency, since humans cannot relate to the ways of doings of machines.
 Putting human values at the core of AI systems calls for a mind-shift of researchers and developers towards the goal of improving transparency rather than performance, which will lead to novel and exciting algorithms.
 Turning Deep Learning into Valuable Learning, that is what researchers in Delft are working on.

-Videos with Our Researchers
+Short Videos with Our Researchers

 DDFV member Aimee van Wynsberghe is being interviewed at the 2018 AI for Good Global Summit.

 DDFV scientific director Jeroen van den Hoven discusses what paying attention to ethics means for Europe’s position in the global AI race.